jamie-harris36/calculator/README.md

             * 0% on income below £12,570.
             * The National Insurance calculation is simplified, and assumes that the user pays Class 1 National Insurance.
         * Take-Home Pay: Calculated by taking Gross Income, and minusing Income Tax and National Insurance.
-    * The calculator will also figure out these values in different frequencies:
+    * The calculator will also figure out these values in different pay frequencies (yearly, monthtly and weekly).
-        * Yearly: Each value will appear as is, because the user has inserted a yearly salary, yearly values are standard.
+        * Yearly: Each value will appear as is, because the user has inserted a yearly salary, yearly values are standard here.
         * Monthly: The monthly values are essentially the yearly values, divided by 12.
         * Weekly: The weekly values are essentially the yearly values, divided by 52.